Spot rate gains Rs200 per maund

-Cotton Analyst Naseem Usman told Business Recorder that the local cotton market remained firm and the trading volume remained a little bit low.
+Cotton Analyst Naseem Usman told Business Recorder that the local cotton market remained steady and the trading volume remained satisfactory.

 Copyright Business Recorder, 2024